DataDog/datadog-agent/docs/public/components/using-components.md

 The `fxutil.OneShot` takes a list of components and gives them to Fx.
 Note that this only tells Fx how to create types when they're needed.
 This does not do anything else.

-In order for a components to be instantiated it needs to be required:
+For a component to be instantiated, it must be one of the following:

 + Required as a parameter by the `callback` function
 + Required as a dependency from other components already marked for instantiation